ifandelse/writing/smashingmag/lux_take2.md

 } );
 ```

 A lux Store contains (at least) a `handlers` property and a `namespace`.
 The names of the keys on the `handlers` property match the Action type that they handle.
 In keeping with Flux principles, it's possible for lux Stores to wait on other stores before executing their handler.
-The stores you need to wait on can be specified on a per-action basis.
+The stores you need to wait on can be specified on a per-Action basis.
 The `addToCart` handler above is a good example.
 In the `waitFor` array, you specify the namespaces of any other store you need to wait on - this handler waits on the "products" store.
 The Dispatcher determines the order in which stores need to execute their handlers at runtime, so there's no need to worry about managing the order yourself in your Store logic.
 (Note that if you don't need to wait on any other stores, the handler value can be just the handler function itself rather than the object literal representation on `addToCart` above.)

 You can also set initial state on the store, as we're doing above, and provide top-level methods that are used for reading data (the lux Store prototype provides the `getState()` method).
 Since Store handlers execute synchronously, you can safely read a Store's state from any component's getInitialState method, and you can be assured that no other Action will interrupt or mutate Store state while another Action is being handled.